-HEADS THEY WIN, TAILS YOU LOSE
+HEADS THE IRS WINS, TAILS YOU LOSE

 I’m sure the NY State Tax Department was hoping to extract more money from me once they sent the notice.
 Instead, their plan backfired because given I am a California resident.
 I am owed thousands of dollars back from New York as my company erroneously witheld some money for NY.
 But, will the tax department pay me?
 Nope, because it’s past the three year statue of limitations to file an amendment.
 My company’s hands are tied as well.

 Even though NY State is violating their own guidelines by sending an inquiry five years later for more money, I can’t get any money in return.
 Let’s say I actually did owe money, then of course I must pay back taxes even though it’s beyond three years!
 The traffic flows one way.

 IF YOU ARE FOR BIGGER GOVERNMENT YOU ARE CLEARLY NOT PAYING ENOUGH TAXES

 My case clearly demonstrates the government’s menacing authority over its citizens.
 The playing field is NOT the same.
 It’s like going into the arena to fight Megatron.
 You will die if you don’t kneel down and obey!